 The platform can help you inform your customers about an ongoing sale or time-bound coupon codes and instigate them to buy something from you quickly.
 Since you already have the customer’s browsing and purchase history and location, you can make appropriate suggestions.

 The Facebook messenger can act as a virtual shopping assistant and help your buyer pick out the right choice.
 If not that, you can deliver shipping notifications via the platform.

 Did you know you can lose as many as 15% of your customers if you ignore their requests on social media?
 And businesses that do respond to social queries can grow by 20-40%!
 For immediate assistance, Facebook Messenger Marketing is perfect!

 4. Web Push Notifications

 Reduce cart abandonment rates, keep the customers informed and give them a reason to shop (of new product arrivals, shipping details, discounts, price dips, etc.) with the push.
-As an eCommerce owner, you have to continuously find ways to amp up your conversions.
-Push is certainly a tried and tested marketing tactic.
+As an e-commerce owner, you have to find ways to amp up your conversions continuously.
+Push notification is certainly a tried and tested marketing tactic.

-Owing to the ease of creating an online store on Shopify, we see a new one getting launched every day.
+We see a new one getting launched every day due to the ease of creating an online store on Shopify.
 It only goes to say that the competition isn’t decreasing.
 That’s why it is time to start focusing on the sales for your next year, starting today.